-With the release of the final report of the royal banking commission expected early in the New Year, the most common question amongst customers is ‘what will it mean for me?’.
+With the release of the final report on the 4th February 2019, the most common question amongst customers is ‘what will it mean for me?’.

 For those intending to be in the property market, it could mean more time to fulfil deposit or employment requirements as criteria becomes stricter.
 All home loans are ‘stress tested’, meaning the lender will want to know that you can not only afford the home loan now but if rates were to raise as well.
 On the plus side for those after their first property, there are indications lending tightening could lead to a slowing of the property market and the potential for house prices to fall further.

 For those at the point of application, it means more paperwork to prove how your money comes in and how it goes out.
 Prior to the royal commission, 70-80% of home loans in 2017 referred to the Household Expenditure Measure to make assumptions about how customers use their money.
 Increasingly banks are requiring detailed accounts of income and expenditure.
 There has also been a tightening on lending criteria, particularly for marginal borrowers such as first home buyers and the self-employed.
 When you go to apply for a home loan, you can expect to have to provide: